dkarthe/webjeda-blog/_posts/2016-01-06-how-to-add-top-bar-to-website.md

 {% highlight css %}
 body {
-  border-top: 0.1em solid #37ba8a;
+  border-top: 4px solid #37ba8a;
+  margin: 0;
 }
 {% endhighlight %}

 So that's all there is!
-Use ```px``` instead of ```em``` if you like.
+Use ```em``` instead of ```px``` if you like.
 I use ```em``` as I have configured it to adjust to the screen-size.
 Now change the color according to your theme and don't make it very contrasting, say a blue top bar on red background.
 That is not very pleasing to eyes.
 And also make sure the body has no margin.
 Otherwise you may not get the top bar where you wanted.

 Though it is a simple thing, it gives a huge impact on the look and aesthetics.
-Check the difference between these two websites I made for my mom.
+Check the difference between these two sample websites I made for my mom.

 No top bar: [No top bar](http://webjeda.com/No-top-bar/){:rel='nofollow'}{:target="_blank"}